Compound Interest Calculator

 What Is Compound Interest?

 Compound interest is the interest calculated on both the initial principal amount and the accumulated interest from previous periods.
-This means you earn "interest on interest," which accelerates the growth of your savings or debt over time.
+This means you earn “interest on interest.”
+That accelerates the growth of your savings or debt the longer the money sits.

 Unlike simple interest, which calculates interest only on the original principal, compound interest adds the earned interest back to the principal balance.
 Each subsequent interest calculation uses this new, larger amount.
 This "snowball effect" creates exponential growth that becomes more powerful the longer your money remains invested.